helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 ## Application Layout

 Each database module is a self-contained Maven application.
-Its `src/main` directory contains the Java application, repository interfaces, SQL scripts, and database-specific configuration.
+Its `src/main` directory contains the Java application, repository interfaces, sample schema initialization utility, and database specific configuration.
 JDBC dependencies and supporting documentation also remain with the corresponding database module.

-The repository interfaces intentionally omit `@Data.Provider("jdbc")`.
-Each database module includes JDBC as its only Helidon Data persistence provider code generator, so JDBC generates implementations for all repositories.
-Use `@Data.Provider("jdbc")` to select JDBC when multiple persistence provider code generators are present in the same compilation.
+The repository interfaces do not require `@Data.Provider("jdbc")` because `helidon-data-jdbc-codegen` is the only Helidon Data provider on the annotation processor path.
+The annotation is needed to select JDBC when the annotation processor path contains more than one Helidon Data provider.

-Each module's `init.sql` uses Maven resource filtering for the generated identifier definition.
+Each module configures a client under `data.clients.jdbc`.
+H2 and Oracle Database name the Default JDBC Client explicitly.
+MySQL omits the name and uses the default value.
+PostgreSQL configures a client named `pokemon` and selects it with `@Data.PersistenceUnit("pokemon")`.
+PostgreSQL places its connection properties directly in the JDBC client configuration.
+The other modules reference a named HikariCP data source.
+Each `SchemaInitializer` recreates and populates the schema as a convenience for running the sample, and is not intended for production schema management.
+In a production environment, create the schema and populate the required data before starting the application.
+Every database module supplies its corresponding JDBC driver.
 H2, Oracle Database, and PostgreSQL use standard identity syntax.
-The MySQL module overrides the relevant Maven properties to generate the equivalent `AUTO_INCREMENT` definition.
-Maven places the resulting database-specific `init.sql` and `drop.sql` in each application's JAR.
+MySQL uses the equivalent `AUTO_INCREMENT` definition.

 ## Build the Examples